This Diwali FarEye Rolls out enhancements to its scalable contactless capabilities for retailers

 Vaishali Thakkar, GM– Customer Service and Operations, Home Town, said, “As many families have started spending more time home, have transitioned to working from home and remote learning, home improvement seems to have taken the customer’s attention.
 We anticipate a surge in this festive season with new product lines, suppliers, and logistics partners.
 FarEye has helped us scale up our product delivery and post-sale processes with new distribution models and logistics partners smoothly to ensure a consistent customer experience.

 Mr. Dharmin Ved, CEO, 6th Street (Apparel Group), added, “With the upcoming festival season, we expect orders to triple until the beginning of the year.
 This festive season will surpass the previous festival season of 2019, as most purchases by customers shifted from store to online platforms.
 The most important part of online shopping is not only the shopping platform but also the logistics methods that are provided to consumers.
 FarEye has helped us go above and beyond to deliver safely to our customers and have also enabled us to offer next day deliveries”.

-FarEye’s Intelligent Delivery platform turns deliveries into a competitive advantage.
+FarEye’s Delivery Management platform turns deliveries into a competitive advantage.
 Retail, e-commerce and third-party logistics companies use FarEye’s unique combination of orchestration, real-time visibility, and branded customer experiences to simplify complex last-mile delivery logistics.
 The FarEye platform allows businesses to increase consumer loyalty and satisfaction, reduce costs and improve operational efficiencies.
 FarEye has 150+ customers across 30 countries and five offices globally.
 FarEye, First Choice for Last Mile.